-An extraordinary destination for a family travel, Oman feels like a staggeringly beautiful adventure playground.
+A brilliant destination for family travel, Oman feels like a staggeringly beautiful adventure playground.
 From majestic mountains and swathes of desert to dazzling beaches and hidden valleys, this oft-overlooked destination will awaken the inner explorer in each member of your family.

 At a reasonable seven-hour direct flight from the UK, and with an immaculately well-kept road system in-country, getting here and around feels remarkably easy.
 It is spotlessly clean, without feeling sterile (there are none of the high-rise buildings you see in Dubai).
 And, though you might feel more comfortable dressing conservatively, the people are warm, welcoming and keen to share their culture.
 Expect many friendly, impromptu conversations with locals throughout your journey!

 But most importantly, the experiences on offer here are truly outstanding.
-Whether dune-bashing in the desert, swimming in waterfalls or spotting dolphins, whales and hatching turtles, Oman will create a lot of special family memories for you to take home and treasure.
+Whether dune-bashing in the desert, swimming in waterfalls or spotting dolphins, whales and hatching turtles, family travel in Oman promises special family memories for you to take home and treasure.